zp100/Transgender_Surgeries/TransSurgeriesWiki/wiki/srs/south-america/south-america.md

 # Mexico

-Mexico is in North America, and in the [Other<sup>G</sup>](https://github.com/zp100/Transgender_Surgeries/blob/main/TransSurgeriesWiki/wiki/srs/other/other.md) Wiki page.
+Mexico is in North America, and in the <span class="internal">[Other](https://github.com/zp100/Transgender_Surgeries/blob/main/TransSurgeriesWiki/wiki/srs/other/other.md)</span> Wiki page.

 <br />